discorev/colour-puzzle-solver/README.md

 * If there are multiple concurrent items of the same colour in the source contianer, all will be transfered to the destination container until it reaches it's maximum capacity.

 ## How does the solver work
-Given a starting pattern the solver performs a [Breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search) over the graph of potential next moves, until the shortest path to a winning move is found.
+Given a starting pattern the solver can perform either a [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) or a [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search).

+Once a valid solution is found, the search is completed and the final grid and all the moves taken to get there are output.

+The starting pattern is provided as a JSON file.
+Some samples can be found in the levels folder.

+### Breadth-First Search
+The breadth first algorithm will always find the shortest path to a solution, sacraficing the time to find a solution in favour of ensuring the solution is optimal.
-The starting pattern is evaluated to find all possible moves and this forms the start of the graph.
-Then recursively, each possible move is evaluated to get the next layer deep in the graph.

-Once a valid solution is found, the search is completed.
+The starting pattern is evaluated to find all possible moves and this forms a queue of next patterns.
+Then each pattern in the queue is evaluted one-by-one, finding all possible moves that have not already been visited and placing them into the queue.
+This is repeated until the queue is empty or a solution is found.

-Currently levels are hard coded into levels.py until a simple representation that allows for easily loading a puzzle configuration is added
+### Depth-First Search
+The depth first algorithm will find a solution as quickly as possible.
+The trade-off here is that the solution may not be an optional solution, but it is found far quicker.

+All possible moves are evaluted recursively following down the tree as quickly as possible until a solution is found.

 **NOTICE:** This project is for educational purposes only and bears no affiliation with the linked games above.